Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: The Uncanny Resemblance of AMs and DMs

 \subsection{Reconciling the Differences}

 DMs and AMs are certainly not equivalent methods.
-However, we have discovered evidence that the theoretical differences between DMs and AMs are not so significant in practice.
-We present rebuttals to potential objections (which we call ``misconceptions'') that Diffusion Models do not simulate Associative Memories below.
+However, we discover evidence that the theoretical gaps between DMs and AMs are not so significant in practice.

-\begin{description} \item[Misconception 1: Diffusion models are not fixed point attractors.]
-Though the dynamics of DMs have no theoretical guarantees of fixed point attractors, we notice that the design of DMs seems to intelligently engineer the behavior of fixed-point attractors like AMs without constraining the architecture to represent a Lyapunov function.
+\begin{itemize}[leftmargin=0cm] \item[] \textbf{Observation 1: DMs approximate fixed point attractors.} Though the dynamics of DMs have no theoretical guarantees of fixed point attractors, we notice that the design of DMs seems to intelligently engineer the behavior of fixed-point attractors without constraining the architecture itself.
 We identify two fundamental tricks used by DMs that help approximate stable dynamics:

-\begin{description} \item[Trick 1] DMs explicitly halt their reconstruction process at time $t=T$ (i.e., requiring $\vx^\star = \vx^T$) and are thus only defined for time $t \in [0, T]$. $\vx^T$ then represents a \textit{contrived fixed point} because no further operations change it.
+\begin{description} \item[Trick 1] DMs explicitly halt their reconstruction process at time $t=T$ (i.e., requiring $\vx^\star = \vx^T$ and added noise $\veta(T)=0$) and are thus only defined for time $t \in [0, T]$. $\vx^T$ then represents a \textit{contrived fixed point} because no further operations change it.
 We can say that $\vx^{t\neq T}$ corresponds to a data point with some corruption and $\vx^T$ corresponds to a \textit{memory} in the language of AMs.

 \item[Trick 2] We know that $\vx^T$ approximates a local energy minimum because of the \textit{noise annealing} trick introduced by~\cite{song2019Generative} and used by all subsequent DMs.
-In the corruption process, points in the data distribution are perturbed with gradually increasing amounts of noise, implying that smaller noise is added at earlier points in time.
-This leads to a robust approximation of the true energy gradient localized around each training point, where the original data point lies at the minimum.
+During training, datapoints are perturbed with gradually increasing amounts of noise such that small noise is added around the point itself.
+This leads to a robust approximation of the true energy gradient localized around each data point where the original data point lies at the minimum. \cite{ambrogioni2023search} proved that this technique is equivalent to temperature annealing a softmax activation function during memory retrieval in the MHN. \end{description}